cBioPortal/cbiohubpy/README.md

 ### Step 3: Analyze

-Now you can use the `cbiohub` package to analyze the data.
+Now you can use the `cbiohub` package to analyze the data quickly.
 For example, you can load the combined study data into a pandas DataFrame:

 ```python
 import cbiohub